marisacasillas/ImCo/README.md

 A Python Tkinter application for coding _lots_ of images.

 ImCo ("IMage COder") is a Python-based application for efficiently annotating image directories with pre-defined, categorical values.
-The app as provided is set up for annotating child-centric daylong photo streams but the input values can of course be edited to your custom needs.
+The app as provided is set up for annotating child-centric daylong image streams but the input values can of course be edited to your custom needs.

 ## Setup